flame/blis/README.md

 our [Hardware Support wiki](https://github.com/flame/blis/wiki/HardwareSupport) for a full list of optimized kernels.

+Generally speaking, we **highly recommend** using the latest git clone whenever possible and building from source.
+However, if despite this you still prefer (or need) binary RPMs, please check out Dave Love's packages at [Fedora Copr](https://copr.fedorainfracloud.org/coprs/loveshack/blis/).

 We also provide wikis on the following topics, which will likely be of interest to more advanced users and developers:
  * [Configurations](https://github.com/flame/blis/wiki/ConfigurationHowTo).